Underrated Marvel Comics: See Timely Results

 Along with the Wall Crawler is an entire cast of spiders.
 Each growing into their own directions that make them unique.
 But who really knows them besides Miles Morales or Spider-Gwen?

 • Spider-Gwen: Shadow Clones re-centers the Gwen Stacy Spider-Woman through self-reflection via clones of her as the Sinister Six.
 The clones channels the oversaturation, rush into the spotlight, and her lack of direction after Spider-Gwen’s debut series.
-But this Gwen Stacy shows her uniqueness by confronting her worst traits and redirecting them into ways to turn her life around.
+But this Gwen Stacy shows her uniqueness.
+She confronts her worst traits.
+She redirects them in ways to turn her life around.
 Thus serving as an example to her clones.

 • Spider-Man: India – Seva follows up the title character’s first solo miniseries in twenty years.
 The artwork and Hindu inspired story makes Pavitr a uniquely engaging experience.